danbotMBM/dmj_web/about/index.md

 Making this site allows me to catalog and share my explorations into all these different applications of computer technology, motivating me to keep growing myself through joyful curiosity.

-## Why not just use social media
-I've chosen to do this in my own personal site so that any person can visit and have a more interactive experience in the topics that I've pursued.
-Odds are that most of the people in my life are not going to care about niche programming projects.
-But if I can make an interactive presentation of these projects, then people can play around and relate to the interest I've picked up.
-That ability to share with the people around me motivates me to create and learn more.

 ## External links
 * [github](https://github.com/danbotMBM/)